icejester/canada-day-skull/README.md

 * Use "smart" LEDs that could be animated
 * Use the colors of the Canadian flag (red and white)
-* Do some sort of LED "animation"
-* protect the circuit from the normal "bumps and brusies" that happen when people start drinking
+* Protect the circuit from the normal "bumps and brusies" that happen when people start drinking

 Armed with some small electronics from [adafruit](https://www.adafruit.com/) and some resin from [Resin Obsession](https://shop.resinobsession.com/) I set out to light the skull...